schalkventer/reading-notes/modern-web-development-on-the-jamstack.md

+Modern Web Development on the JAMstack

+Mathias Biilmann & Phil Hawksworth

+---

 ▪ In just the past few years, a flurry of advancements has greatly strengthened the web as a content and application platform

 ▪ Browsers are much more powerful.
 JavaScript has matured.
 WebAssembly is on the horizon.
 It certainly feels like the beginning of a new chapter for the web.
 You’ve likely felt this as you’ve witnessed the explosion of new frontend frameworks and API-based services.